 In storage areas where stacking of materials may occur, the installer must provide signs that specify the maximum stacking height so as to maintain the required clearance to combustibles.
-A sample sign can be found at the end of this manual - Contact your representative of Combustion Research Corporation for permanent label.
+A temporary sign can be found at the end of this manual.
+Contact your sales representative or Combustion Research Corporation for this self adhesive label - P/N 5566.006.